c0axial/Cleenux/README.md

 # Cleenux : Intro
 Cleenux is a simple bash program to remove: Retrieved Package Files, Old Config Files, Trashed Items & Old Kernels (Optional).
-This program will remove unwanted and old files and speedup your linux machine.
+This program will remove unwanted and old files and speedup your Linux machine.
 And will free up your hard drive space.

 # Cleenux : How to Install
 1. Clone the Repository ```git clone https://github.com/KID-X/Cleenux```